-Residents@aju.edu is an e-mail list used by the RLO to deliver important information, deadlines and announcements.
-The e-mail list is updated once a semester by the RLO.
+The RLO delivers important information, deadlines and announcements through AJU email.
 It is the resident's responsibility to check his/her AJU e-mail account for these communications and to act when necessary.
-Please contact the RLO as soon as possible if you believe that you are not on the list.

 QUIET HOURS

 Quiet hours must be upheld at all noted times.
 This helps maintain an atmosphere that is conducive to good scholarship and promotes an environment where individuals can learn from the experience of group living.
 Quiet hour restrictions, which apply throughout the residence halls are: